-Transcript: Harvard’s Meat and Mortality Studies
+Transcript: Harvard’s Meat & Mortality Studies

-Meanwhile, all along, every four years, the researchers were checking in and keeping track of everyone’s diet.
+Meanwhile, all along, every four years, the researchers were checking in, and keeping track of everyone’s diet.
 What did they find?
-Conclusions: Red meat consumption is associated with an increased risk of total mortality, cardiovascular disease mortality and cancer mortality meaning a significantly shorter lifespan.
-No surprise given the associated greater risk of dying from heart disease and cancer.
-And this was after controlling for age, weight, alcohol, exercise, smoking, family history, caloric intake and even the intake of whole healthy plant foods such as whole grains, fruits and vegetables.
+Conclusions: Red meat consumption is associated with an increased risk of total mortality, cardiovascular disease mortality and cancer mortality—meaning a significantly shorter lifespan.
+No surprise, given the associated greater risk of dying from heart disease and cancer.
+And this was after controlling for age, weight, alcohol, exercise, smoking, family history, caloric intake, and even the intake of whole healthy plant foods, such as whole grains, fruits, and vegetables.

 So it’s not like the people eating more meat were dying prematurely because they were eating less vegetables.
 They seemed to be dying prematurely because they were eating more meat.
 The substitution of other healthy protein sources is associated with lower mortality risk.
-The most powerful protector they found was nuts associated with dropping mortality risk 19 percent.
+The most powerful protector they found was nuts, associated with dropping mortality risk 19 percent.

-The quality and amount of fats, carbohydrates, sodium, other nutrient in this protein package may influence long term health.
-For example, results from the Harvard Nurses Study suggests that eating more protein from beans, nuts, seeds and the like while cutting back on refined carbs reduces the risk of heart disease as we saw in the new studies.
+“The quality and amount of fats, carbohydrates, sodium, and other nutrients in this ‘protein package’ may influence long-term health.
+For example, results from the [Harvard] Nurses’ [Health] Study suggests that eating more protein from beans, nuts, seeds, and the like—while cutting back on easily digested carbohydrates [refined carbs] reduces the risk of heart disease”—as we saw in the new studies.

 So, what’s Harvard’s bottom line?
-Go with plants.
-Eating a plant based diet is healthiest.
+“Go with plants.
+Eating a plant-based diet is healthiest.”

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Ed Lynch.

 Please consider volunteering to help out on the site.